What to Wear to a Concert: Outfit Ideas & Tips

 DIY Concert Outfit Ideas

-I’ve made my own concert outfits twice - for Taylor Swift’s Eras Tour and Dua Lipa’s Radical Optimism Tour - and both were so much fun.
+I’ve created my own concert outfits twice - for Taylor Swift’s Eras Tour and Dua Lipa’s Radical Optimism Tour - and both were so much fun.

 Here’s my DIY approach: